Abrasive, slippery, bendable, cold, furry, soft, dry, wet, feathery, rough, hard, sticky, prickly, silky, wooden.

 Tactile stimulation can be active or passive.
 Being the recipient of a hand, foot, head, shoulder, neck, or other types of massage can be a lovely experience.
 You don't have to be a professional to deliver a hand massage; gently rubbing some favorite hand cream into a person's hands or feet is an excellent way to offer a feel-good experience.
 It is also a nice opportunity for social contact.
 Be aware that our skin becomes thinner as we age, and a gentle touch is advised as the skin can break.

 Touch can give rise to many different emotions; comfort, nostalgia, happiness, and so on.
 It is an excellent activity for dementia as it can be used in all different stages of this condition.
 In the earlier stages, tactile activities can be used as active engagements as described above.
 In the latter stages of Alzheimer's disease or other dementias, personal touch like holding hands, a soft blanket, or a stuffed animal may provide comfort and engagement.
 Depending on the object, it can also be a passive exercise for hands in later-stage memory care.

-More about texture in the post “Rummage Bag” if you would like another example of a tactile activity.
+More about texture in the post "Rummage Bag" if you would like another example of a sensory activites.